1757 - Siege of Prague

 On June 1, the Prussians re-established their bridge at Podbaba.

 On June 2, the Austrians transferred 3 additional bns to the “Kleinseite” in preparation for a sortie.
 The same day, the Prussians re-established their bridge at Branik with pontoons taken from Schwerin's bridge at Brandeis (present-day Brandýs nad Labem).

 At midnight on the night of June 2 to 3, Colonel Count Browne with 6 grenadier coys, 200 volunteers and 200 Grenzer light troops attacked the Prussian flèche opposite the Angelka on the left bank of the Moldau.
-The 120 commandeered Prussian grenadiers defending the flèche were surprised.
+The 120 picked Prussian grenadiers defending the flèche were surprised.
 However, the neighbouring pickets and the bns encamped nearby managed to drive back the attack.
-Nevertheless, the Austrians had captured three 12-pdr guns and two ammunition wagons which they brought back into Prague.
+Nevertheless, the Austrians had captured three 12-pdr guns and two ammunition wagons, which they brought back into Prague.
 In this action, the Prussians lost 1 officer and 19 men; and the Austrians 2 officers and 23 men.

 On June 7, Ramin Grenadier Battalion rejoined the Prussian forces surrounding Prague.
 The same day, an explosion in a Prussian artillery workshop at Weleslawin killed 20 artillerymen.

 On June 8, the city looked black and ruinous, with the whole of the New Town in ashes, and few houses left in the Jewish Town, while the fire raged on in the Old Town.